SoftUni-Internal/interactive-content/EN/10-Advanced-Techniques/04-Summary.md

 - Jest and Enzyme are used together for testing purposes
-  - Jest is a test runner, assertion, and mocking library
+  - Jest is a test runner, assertion and mocking library
   - Enzyme is a testing utility with additional functionality

 ```js